KyleBenson/scale_client/docs/ARCHITECTURE.md

 }
 ```

+### Previous Data Schemas

+The original SCALE 1.0-2.0 schema followed the above format.
+By the SCALE 3.0 release, we expect to have a newer schema that saves some repetition/overhead in each published event  and changes some names to reflect the newer APIs.
+In particular, it removes the outer "d", the "prio_class", and changes the field names in the following manner:

+* event --> event_type
+* value --> data (this could be a more complex object such as a dict)
+* device --> source (this is now a URI referring to the `Application` instance that made it, which can eventually be used to look up the referred `PhysicalSensor`'s `DeviceDescriptor` entry in order to glean that hardware information.)
+* cond --> condition

+### Potential Future Enhancements

 In the future, we plan to relax this JSON assumption and allow for other data formats and schemas.
 A user could easily do this currently, but a few hacks still exist that make such a transition less clean than it could be.
 Furthermore, we are also exploring the option of using object inheritance for `SensedEvent`s too.